 I know – more waterfalls!
 The two on the Allanwater River system are especially welcome after spending a day paddling the length of Brennan Lake.

-8. Our favourite Wabakimi campsite – a spot on the Kopka
+8. Our favorite Wabakimi campsite – a spot on the Kopka

 Had it been a rainy day – or had the water level been higher or lower – it may well have been all different.
 On another day we may have kept on going in search of a campsite a bit further downriver.
 Instead, we stopped at 2:00 to enjoy one of those perfect afternoons which became a perfect evening.
 Looking around we agreed that we were lucky to be smack dab in the middle of one big WOW.